RobertLau666/ViewTag/README.md

 # ViewTag
-ViewTag is an image viewing and tagging platform in gradio version, for a specific directory structure of the image folder.

-The images folder struction is similar to the following:
+ViewTag is an image viewing and tagging platform in [gradio](https://github.com/gradio-app/gradio) version, for a image folder similar to the following structure:

 ```
 | test_images/
 |---- 10002/